1900 Liverpool City Council election

 Elections to Liverpool City Council were held on Thursday 1 November 1900.

-There were a total of 30 wards, each with one seat up for election, with the exception of Walton, which was a new ward with 3 councillors elected at this election.
+Following the creation of new wards: Anfield (1 seat), Walton (3 seats) and Warbreck (1 seat), there were a total of 32 wards with elections, each with one seat up for election, with the exception of Walton, which was a new ward with 3 councillors elected at this election.

 There were 5 new seats at this election : Anfield (1 seat); Walton (3 seats) and Wavertree (1 seat).

-Of the 32 seats up for election 17 seats were contested and 15 uncontested.
+Of the 32 wards with elections 17 were contested and 15 uncontested.
+There were a total of 92 Councillors after the election on 1 November 1900.
+At the Council meeting on 9 November a new Alderman was elected for the new Walton ward, making a total of 30 Aldermen.

 After the election, the composition of the council was: